konstructio/kubefirst/docs/tooling/kubefirst-cli.md

 kubefirst state [flags]

 Flags:
---bucket-name string   set the bucket name to store the Kubefirst config file -h, --help             Help for state.
+--bucket-name string   Set the bucket name to store the Kubefirst config file.
+-h, --help             Help for state.
 --pull                 Pull the Kubefirst config file from the S3 bucket.
 --push                 Push Kubefirst config file to the S3 bucket.